stanleymho/CourseProject/README.md

 ## Tools

 There are several tools developed for this project:
-1. _tweetscollect_ for collecting the tweets for a topic from _Twitter_ into a dataset.
+1. _tweetscollect_ for collecting the tweets for a topic from _Twitter_ for the past 7 days into a dataset.
 2. _sentimentalyze_ for performing _sentiment analysis_ on the dataset.
 3. TBD for creating a sentiment trend graph based on the analyzed data in the dataset.